 - In The Legend of Zelda: The Minish Cap, Ezlo (the titular hat) is one of these.
 He also serves as Link's hat over the course of the game, able to shrink him down to the size of a Picori whenever needed, and as the game's Exposition Fairy.
 Midway through the game, he reveals that he's actually a Picori mage, but was transformed into the hat by his apprentice Vaati.

-- In Hazbin Hotel, Sir Pentious's top hat serves as an Expressive Accessory, with an emotive mouth and eyes that consistently change to match Pentious's expression, prompting Angel to ask if the hat is alive.
-Pentious, after stopping himself from reflexively explaining, replies that that's none of Angel's goddamned business, leaving the hat's status ambiguous for the time being.
+- In Hazbin Hotel, Sir Pentious's top hat serves as an Expressive Accessory, with an emotive eye and mouth that consistently change to match Pentious's expression, prompting Angel Dust to ask if the hat is alive.
+Pentious, after stopping himself from reflexively explaining, replies that that's none of Angel's business, leaving the hat's status ambiguous for the time being.

 - In Charby the Vampirate, Kavonn's hat is a sentient entity that is the source of his power and can communicate with him.
 She prevented him from growing any taller than he was when he first acquired her and provides him his outfits while trying in vain to also control his haircut.